 My hesitancy to self-identify as Black when I moved to the US for the second time in my late teens was rooted in a desire to not omit other, non-white, aspects of my heritage.
 There also was, and continues to be, a valid fear of the hurtful possibility that others will reject or challenge that identity, something that actually happens fairly often now when I identify as Jamaican.
-As I have grown older, I rarely identify as Black because I believe it is offensively presumptuous to assert an identity while not having to experience the consequences of that identity.
-If pressed I instead identify as mixed, or brown, but most often as Jamaican.
+I am also cautious about when and how I identify as Black because I believe it is offensively presumptuous to assert an identity while not having to experience the consequences of that identity.
+If pressed I might identify as mixed or mixed-Black, but most often as Jamaican.
 (The response to that, at least in Canada, literally nine times out of ten: “but you’re not Black!”)
 If people see and identify me as Black, that is fine.
 In Canada, where I now live, it is rare.
 Racialization is contextual.

 Which takes me back to the story with my white-Filipino friend.
 A few weeks prior to our conversation, Black Lives Matter staged a spectacular protest after having been invited to lead the Toronto Pride Parade.
 The gay community was deeply divided over the protest and its aftermath.
 I believe that the protest was effective activism which called a great deal of attention to unacknowledged issues of fear and violence for Black and Black queer folks at the hands of the police.
 My friend who was driving me home is of the camp that believes that Black Lives Matter was “hurting their cause”.
 When he started to get emotional about it and alluded to racist stereotypes about the nature of the protest, I lost it and found myself saying loudly, several times over “I am a Black man.”
 Our friendship survived and I’d like to think he learned a thing or two.